bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 -------------

+You can now follow the next part, depending of your needs:

+* learn basic system administration on how to deploy bare metal servers
+* learn Ansible

-You can now follow the next part, learn Ansible, or if you already know Ansible, you can skip this part and jump directly to the BlueBanquise part.
+Or if you already know basic system administration and Ansible, you can skip these tutorials and jump directly to the BlueBanquise part.